-If you liked the monkey analogy, read “Are your staff like wet monkeys”? or download a free guide to improving your team meetings, , it's free and waiting for you.
+If you liked the monkey analogy, read “Are your staff like wet monkeys”? or download a free guide to improving your team meetings, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

 What’s your experience, how do your team meetings go?
 Share your good tips about meeting management…